March 3, 2014

 RICHMOND, Va.
-(AP) - A report from the U.S. Department of the Interior says fewer people visited Virginia's national park sites last year and spent less money during those visits.
+(AP) - A new report from the U.S. Department of the Interior says Virginia's national park sites yielded nearly $1 billion in economic benefits with more than 23 million visits in 2012.

-The report outlines the number of visits and the economic impact at the country's more than 400 sites in the national park system.
+The report released Monday outlined the number of visits and the economic impact at the country's more than 400 sites in the national park system.

-Overall, the national park system received 273.6 million recreation visits in 2013 and park visitors spent $14.6 billion in local communities.
-Lodging accounts for about one-third of that spending.
+Overall, the national park system received 282.8 million recreation visits in 2012.
+Park visitors nationwide spent a total of $14.7 billion in local communities.
+Lodging accounts for most of that spending.